The hindquarters of the Mad Dog Media Communications Empire

 So I've written hard news, features and commentary; spent many an evil night as a rim rat on one copy desk or another, editing other people's stories, writing headlines and laying out pages; and even scored a half-assed title from time to time, generally in lieu of a raise and prefaced with the word "assistant" assistant news editor, assistant city editor, assistant sports editor, assistant features editor.
 I made it all the way to news editor once, at a chain of suburban weeklies in Denver, only to get laid off.
 And I quit newspapering altogether in 1991 after a short stint as the feature editor of The New Mexican, where I edited copy, laid out pages, wrote about bicycle racing and took pictures for the sports department and yes, drew cartoons.

 Between paying gigs, I post to my personal blog, Mad Blog Media.
-I launched that blog in late 2008 with a WordPress install on the back end of this site, which had come to feel unwieldy and one-sided in an era that increasingly demands two-way communication.
+I launched an earlier version of that free WordPress blog in late 2008, Mad Blog Media v1.0, with a WordPress install on the back end of this site, which had come to feel unwieldy and one-sided in an era that increasingly demands two-way communication.

 I'm leaving this archive in place seven years' worth of toxic cranium exhaust and you may feel free to peruse these pointless harangues at your leisure.
 But be advised that they contain toxic quantities of disrespectful parody aimed at my betters and rude satires intended to cause grievous harm to the humorless clots of tight-sphinctered ninnies whose breaking of wind only dogs can hear.
 Mad Dog Media neither sells nor installs senses of humor we merely service them.